xupefei/apricot.moe/_posts/2021-04-29-bangdream.md

 categories:
 - anime
 show_on_index: true
 description: This page is a demo that shows everything you can do inside portfolio and blog posts.
 featured_image: '/images/posts/bangdream.png'
+featured_image_columns: 2
 ---

 ![](/images/posts/bangdream.png)